Well, are you searching for a portable recorder that can be projected at any position?

 Zoom H2N handy recorder uses Mid-Side and X/Y microphone patterns and signaling so it can record sounds all around you.

-It has this auto gain controller that can check the stability of your sound to assure the high-stereo quality.
+It has this auto mic gain controller that can check the stability of your sound to assure the high-stereo quality.
 You can also set the level and effects of your masterpiece as you go.

-This Zoom H2-N recorder has a low-cut filter to ensure minimal wind and hissing noise from your background, so you get clear audio in the recording.
+This Zoom H2-N recorder has a low-cut filter to ensure a minimal wind and hissing noise from your background, so you get clear audio in the recording.

 Also, it has an onboard bass tuner to eliminate any unwanted noise for high-stereo quality.